 Take note because here I tell you everything you can do in New York in 15 days.

 Day 1: Discover Manhattan from the heights and travel to the heart of Harlem

 You've just arrived in New York and you're probably anxious to get out and see firsthand all the scenery you've seen so many times in movies and photos.
 As this is your first contact, for this day I propose you to discover Manhattan from a bird's eye view and delve into the bowels of Harlem to explore the soul of the city.

 Get to know New York from its skyscrapers

 I understand that sometimes it is difficult to choose between climbing one skyscraper or another, so if you have doubts, I recommend you read this comparison between climbing the Top of the Rock or the Empire State.
 I hope it helps you decide!
 Although you can always climb both (both are open at night, so you can combine a daylight visit with a night visit).
-Here you have more information about going up to the Top of the Rock at night and the Empire State at night.
+Here you have more information about climbing the Top of the Rock at night and the Empire State Building at night.

 If you want to consider other options (not as mythical but just as spectacular or more) I recommend you to take a look at the possibility of climbing the most modern skyscrapers in Midtown Manhattan: The Edge and the Summit Vanderbilt.
 You will spend a morning of vertigo!

 We go deep into Harlem and its gastronomy